croxton/ee_zen_garden/README.md

 	* Write a descriptive comment briefly describing your solution.
 	* Click `Create pull request`.

-4. I will review your solution for inclusion in the repo.
-If I ask you to make changes:
+4. We will review your solution for inclusion in the repo.
+If we ask you to make changes:

 	* Make the new changes in your local clone on the same local branch.
 	* Push the branch to GitHub again using the same commands as before.